The Opry House: Trivia

-There is "ASBESTOS" Written on the curtain, and the explanation is: When electric light was not yet available, theatre fires were very common and often had multiple fatalities.
-It was often seen, that at intermission time, they would lower and raise the "asbestos curtain" and thus, assured the audience they were safe and protected in case of a fire.
-If a fire would occur on stage, they would drop the curtain down and shield the audience.
-Asbestos was very resistant to heat and fire, plus it is very good for sound dampening.
+The word "ASBESTOS" is written on the curtain.
+When electric light was not yet available, theatre fires were very common and often had multiple fatalities.
+At intermission time, theater staff would lower and raise the "asbestos curtain" to assure the audience they were safe and protected in case of a fire.
+If a fire occurred on stage, they would drop the curtain and shield the audience.
+Asbestos is very resistant to heat and fire, and it also dampens sound.

-The cartoon was very much liked by composer Sergej Rachmaninov, who also praised Mickey for having played his Prelude perfectly and who personally met Disney in 1942 together with pianist Vladimir Horowitz to also talk about the cartoon itself and considering Disney himself: "I have heard my piece beautifully done by some of the best pianists and cruelly murdered by amateurs, but I have never been more moved than by the performance of the great maestro Mickey Mouse."
+The cartoon was very much liked by composer Sergei Rachmaninov.
+He praised Mickey's performance of his prelude.
+Rachmaninov met Disney in 1942 together with the pianist Vladimir Horowitz and said: "I have heard my piece beautifully done by some of the best pianists and cruelly murdered by amateurs, but I have never been more moved than by the performance of the great maestro Mickey Mouse".

 Reception

 Variety (April 10, 1929): "Another of the Mickey Mouse series captioned "The Opery House", [sic] from Walt Disney's cartoonistic shop.
 The opery idea provides for a stage presentment of vaude bits effectively sounded.
 Sound accompaniment has made the cartoon strips much more valuable.
 And the comedy point intended is more decided in the building.
 Some funny stuff here, especially the piano number which has the instrument given the real planner synchronization, surprising in comparison with former silent strips."

 The Film Daily (July 28, 1929): "Perfectly Swell.
 Even the piano takes on life in this Mickey Mouse release.
 Walt Disney is maintaining the high standard established with Steamboat Willie.
 The Op'ry House demonstrates this fact in view of the amusing kinks injected into the animation and the funny situations thereby created.
 One of the best sound shorts on the market, this release merits attention as a laugh-provoker."